ivangolt/ml_service_fastapi_celery_rabbitmq_redis/README.md

 When launched, the application initializes FastAPI, which handles HTTP requests.
 The app also connects to the machine learning model and loads it into memory for use in making predictions.

+## Operational logic

+- Client sends HTTP request with text data in json to FastAPI asynchronous endpoint.
+- FastAPI receives the request, validates it and creates a new Celery task.
+- Celery places the task in the queue of the RabbitMQ broker running "under the bonnet".
+- The Celery Worker retrieves the task from the RabbitMQ queue, then sends the request to the ML model, receives the response, and returns the result.
+- Redis is used to cache intermediate results and speed up repeated queries with the same data.
+- The response is returned via RabbitMQ to FastAPI, which sends it back to the client as an HTTP response.
 ```
 .
 ├── .docker